Irma Capece Minutolo

-Irma Capece Minutolo (6 August 1935 – 7 June 2023) was an Italian opera singer who was one of the last companions of King Farouk I of Egypt.
+Irma Capece Minutolo (6 August 1935 – 7 June 2023) was an Italian opera singer who was one of the last companions of King Farouk of Egypt.
 In later years, she claimed she was the king's last wife and used the name Irma Capece Minutolo Farouk.

 Background

 Irma Capece Minutolo was born in Naples, Italy on 6 August 1935, reportedly a daughter of Augusto Capece Minutolo.

 In 1954, Time reported that Capece Minutolo's "right to be called a marchioness was recently disputed when two Italian newsmen declared that her parents were a chauffeur and a janitor's daughter."
 A trial for slander resulted, though its outcome is unknown.

 Career

 Capece Minutolo developed a successful opera career after the death of Farouk.

 In addition to her opera career, she appeared in several motion pictures: